sanskrit-coders/sanskrit-documentation-theme/README.md

 ### Search / webmaster tips
 - sitemap.xml can be explicitly submitted to various search engines.

+###‌ Pick up theme updates
+If you are using the `remote-theme` method described above, github might not automatically pick up changes made to the theme and regenerate your site.
+To force github to regenerate your site, a tip from [here](https://github.com/benbalter/jekyll-remote-theme/issues/16):
+`git commit --allow-empty -m "Force rebuild of site"; git push`

 ## Contributing
 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!